web2py/py4web/docs/chapter-16.rst

 **Q.upload_helper**

-It allows to bind an input tag of type file to a callback so that when a file is selected the content of the selecte file, is loaded, base64 encoded, and passed to the callback.
+It allows to bind an input tag of type file to a callback so that when a file is selected the content of the selected file is loaded, base64 encoded, and passed to the callback.

-This is useful to create form which include an input field selector but you want to place the content of the selected file into a variable, for example to do an ajax post of that content.
+This is useful to create form which include an input field selector - but you want to place the content of the selected file into a variable, for example to do an ajax post of that content.

 For example: